 It is also important to focus your actions.
 Too many and the user becomes overwhelmed.
 Studies in supermarkets have shown that if the shopper sees too many options they are less likely to buy.

 By limiting the number of choices a user has to make we reduce the amount of mental effort.
-You guide the user around the site step by step.
+You guide the user through the site step by step.
 This applies to everything from navigational options to calls to action.

 The number of appropriate calls to action will vary from site to site.
 But, it is not so much the number of calls to action as the distinctiveness of each.